junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 But promises are empty, swears fall into nothing.
 He is here, and Castiel is not.

 Dean stares hard at the front of the windshield, gazing at the road so hard and rigid without blinking that it starts making his eyes watery.
 Cas should be here, by his side, sitting in the shotgun.
-They should come home, together.
+They should go home, together.

 Dean punches the wheel, swearing, cursing.
 The first hint of the sunrise emerges from the end of the road, piercing right into his eyes.
 He blinks in the sudden light, the golden color looks nothing like Castiel's grace but light is light.
-Dean blinks again, the dried eyes finally gather enough condensed wetness at the corner that tears threaten to drop.
+Dean blinks again, the dried eyes finally gather enough moisture at the corner that tears threaten to drop.

-Dean wipes his eyes with the back of his hands.
+Dean wipes his eyes roughly with the back of his hands.
 The wetness mixes with the dirt and dried blood stains that still cover his hands, making a mess.
 He presses the accelerator pad harder, urging the vehicle forwards, as if he's rushing to a destination, as if he knows where to go, or where to find Cas.

 "You are not dead, Cas."
 Dean growls at the empty road ahead of him.
 He's not gone, he *knows* that.
 Just blown away by the portal, or something like that. *I'll get you back.* Dean promises. *I can find you in the Purgatory, I'll find you again.*